mykelalvis/FATESRD/fate-srd.com/fate-condensed/Challenges, Conflicts, and Contests.md

 Conflicts can be physical or mental.
 Physical conflicts can be shoot-outs, sword-fights, or ramming extradimensional beings with trucks.
 Mental conflicts include arguments with loved ones, interrogations, and eldritch assaults upon the mind.

 Timing matters when using some kinds of [teamwork](index.html#teamwork).
 You can invoke an aspect on your ally's behalf to improve their roll at any time.
 You can help an ally before their turn comes around by creating an advantage or giving a +1 bonus as your action.
-If they take their turn ahead of you in the exchange, you can't [[create advantage]] to help them, but you can use up your turn (skipping it for that exchange) to give them a +1 teamwork bonus.
+If they take their turn ahead of you in the exchange, you can't [[Create Advantage]] to help them, but you can use up your turn (skipping it for that exchange) to give them a +1 teamwork bonus.

 ### Taking Harm